javigong/circuitai-nextjs-typescript-redis-tailwind-nextauth/README.md

-# CircuitAI: AI ChatBot powered by OpenAI GPT-3
+# CircuitAI: AI ChatBot Assistant

 CircuitAI is a case study of an real-time AI chatbot assistant implemented with Next.js, TypeScript, Tailwind CSS, OpenAI API, SWR, Upstash, Redis DB, Pusher Channels, NextAuth, and Google Auth.

 Includes OpenAI GTP-3 models that can understand and generate natural language, in-memory real-time database, and stale-while-revalidate HTTP cache invalidation strategy.

+I used NextJS 13 with the new app directory structure–still in beta–that integrates new feature from React 18 like the new React server components (RSC) or the new data fetching.

 ![smartmockups_lbjquahn](https://user-images.githubusercontent.com/42308135/206926769-bd09cce4-c213-4079-8672-5539515603dc.jpg)